Tiny non-Leighton complexes: Abstract

 For two-dimensional CW-complexes (and cell coverings), a similar theorem does not hold: \- the first example ([Wis96] and [Wis07]) of such a \emph{non-Leighton} pair of complexes contains six two-cells in each complex; \- later this number was reduced to four [JaW09]; \- and then to two [DK23].

-\enditem It is unknown whether there exists a non-Leighton pair of complexes with a single two-cell (in both complexes, or at least in one of them).
+\enditem It is unknown whether there exists a non-Leighton pair of complexes with a single 2-cell (in both complexes, or at least in one of them).
+There exists a non-Leighton pair where one of the complexes is \spacing{homeomorphic} to a complex with a single 2-cell [DK24].

-We consider another measure of complexity of CW-complexes: the number of two-simplices (triangles) in (generalised) triangulations.
-In other words, we consider \emph{pseudo-simplicial} 2-complexes, i.e., two-dimensional CW-complexes, in which the characteristic mapping for each cell is a mapping from a simplex, and the restriction of this mapping to each face is the characteristic mapping for another cell (see, e.g., [BP04]).
-Roughly speaking, two-cells are triangles, and two triangles are allowed to share several edges or vertices.
+We consider another measure of complexity of CW-complexes: the number of 2-simplices (triangles) in pseudo-simplicial triangulations.
+The \emph{pseudo-simplicial complexity} or simply \emph{complexity} (see, e.~g., [JRT11]) of a 2-complex~$K$ is the minimal possible number of triangles (2-cells) in a pseudo-simplicial complex homeomorphic to $K$.
+In other words, we consider pseudo-simplicial triangulations of $K$ (this means that 2-cells of a triangulation are triangles, but two triangles are allowed to share several edges or vertices).
+Thus, each $n$-gonal 2-cell ``costs" $n-2$ (for $n\ge3$).

-In this sense, the example from [JaW09] is better --- its (generalised) triangulation gives a non-Leighton pair of pseudo-simplicial two-complexes with 8 triangles in each complex (while triangulations of examples from [Wis07] and [DK23] gives 12 and 24 triangles, respectively).
+In this sense, the example from [JaW09] is better --- the complexity (of both complexes) is 8; while examples from [Wis07] and [DK23] are of complexity 12 and 24, respectively.

 \proclaim Main theorem \rm(a simplified version).
-There exist two finite pseudo-simplicial 2-complexes with five two-cells \(triangles\) each that have a common covering, but have no finite common covering.
+There exist two finite 2-complexes of complexity five with two 2-cells each that have a common covering, but have no finite common covering.

 The explicit form of these complexes can be found at the end of Section~2.

-In Section 3, we prove the following fact.
+Our approach is similar to that of [DK23].
+The difference is that we succeed to use the Baumslag--Solitar group~$\BS(1,2)$ instead of $\BS(3,5)$ used in [DK23]; it is kind of surprising: \- the arguments of [DK23] are based on non-residual-finiteness of $\BS(3,5)$; \- replacing $\BS(3,5)$ with a smaller non-residually-finite group $\BS(2,3)$ seems to be impossible, since $\BS(2,3)$, unlike $\BS(3,5)$, contains the Klein-bottle group as a subgroup, which destroys the argument (see the No-bottle lemma in [DK23]); \- in this paper, a trick allows us to replace $\BS(3,5)$ with a residually finite (metabelian) group $\BS(1,2)$.

+\enditem Nonetheless, the fundamental groups of the both complexes comprising the non-Leighton pair constructed in this paper are not residually finite.
+The non-residual-finiteness plays a role in all known examples of non-Leighton pairs.
+In~[Wis07] and [JaW09], the fundamental group of one of the two complexes comprising a non-Leighton pair is residually finite (it is just the direct product of two free groups).
+However, the following question remains open.

+\Question.
+Does there exist a non-Leighton pair in which the fundamental groups of both complexes are residually finite?